rajeevgUCI/HalideToWasm/README.md

 More details on some of those steps below.

 ## Set up dependencies ##
-Install emscripten and activate the tools.
+Install emscripten.
 See instructions [here](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).

 Clone and build [my fork of the Halide library](https://github.com/rajeevgUCI/Halide) and LLVM.
 Instructions for building both are in the README for the Halide repository.